Pishgu: Universal Path Prediction Network Architecture for Real-time Cyber-physical Edge Systems: Pishgu

 \section{Pishgu}

 Path prediction in different domains inherently depends upon the position, past movements, and end goals of the subjects present in a scene.
 The end goals and movement patterns vary significantly between different environments (highway, sidewalk, etc.) and subjects (vehicle, pedestrian).
 However, graph neural networks assist in understanding the varying patterns in the respective domains.
-Pishgu uses GIN to grasp the inter-dependencies of all subjects in a scene.
-Attention-based convolutions are utilized to highlight the inter-dependencies and predict the future paths of all the subjects jointly.
-As we focus on real-time applications of our approach, Pishgu is designed to predict a single path ($K=1$) for each subject.
+Pishgu uses GIN to grasp the interdependencies of all subjects in a scene.
+Attention-based convolutions are utilized to highlight the important interdependencies and predict the future paths of all the subjects jointly.
+As we focus on real-time applications of our approach, Pishgu is designed to predict a single path ($K=1$) for each subject present in the scene.
 The overall structure of Pishgu can be seen in Figure \ref{fig:pishgu}.